 Your Teach tab is where you’ll find all the courses and Collections that you are moderating.

-If you're taking any courses as a learner, you'll find them under your Learn tab.
+If you're taking any courses as a learner, you'll find them under your Path tab on your Home page.

-When you click into a course or a Collection, you'll be taken to the Path tab.
+When you click into a course or a Collection, you'll be taken to the Path tab for that course.
 We'll take a closer look at that next.

 You’ll notice the course is organized into three tabs: